robric/wiki-contrail-controller/Kubernetes.md

 The OpenContrail Kubernetes integration supports following `ServiceTypes`:

     * `clusterIP`: This is the default mode.
 Choosing this 'serviceType' makes the service reachable via cluster-network.

     * `LoadBalancer`: Designating a ServiceType as LoadBalancer, exposes the service to external world.
-       The LoadBalancer service is assigned both a CluserIP and ExternalIP addresses.
+The `LoadBalancer` _Service_ is assigned both a CluserIP and ExternalIP addresses.
 This assumes that user has configured public network with a floating-ip pool.

 OpenContrail K8S _Service_ integration supports `TCP` and `UDP` for protocols.
 Also _Service_ can expose more than one port where `port` and `targetPort` are different.
 For example: